FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 v1.0.3: Configurable keybindings added. v1.0.2: Fog control added.
 Photomode goes up to 10, we go up to 200 (manual override is possible: ctrl-click and type a value). v1.0.1: Fix for 1.0.7 of the game: photomode range limit was broken.
 Added: AR limits removed

-### Important
-* Be careful with the resolution scaling factor in the camera tools settings.
-Using a value of 2 or higher with a very high resolution will likely make the game become unresponsive and crash if you don't have the latest greatest videocard.
-Resolution scaling already creates a high-res framebuffer, so e.g. using a factor of 2.0 on a 5K resolution effectively means the game renders a 10K image, something it won't be able to do, most likely.

-* These camera tools were made with and for the UPlay version of the game.
-If you use it on the Steam version, it might not work, though I expect it to work OK as the code likely is the same so the AOB scans will find the code regardless.
-If it doesn't work, then... too bad, sorry.

-### EULA
-To use these camera tools, you have to comply to the following:
-If you ask me a question which is answered in the enclosed readme.txt, so i.o.w. you didn't read it at all, you owe me a new AAA game.
-Easy, right?

 ### Acknowledgements
 This camera uses [MinHook](https://github.com/TsudaKageyu/minhook) by Tsuda Kageyu.